Cheong Chun Yin: Reactions to Cheong's life sentence verdict

 Cheong’s re-sentencing and reprieve brought much relief to his family (who all appeared in court), especially his father, as they finally got to witness Cheong escaping the hangman’s noose.
 Besides, with good behaviour behind bars, and having had his 7-year death row period included into his sentence, Cheong would only need to serve at least 13 more years before he can be reviewed for eligibility of release on parole based on his prison conduct after at least 20 years of his life sentence and he can return to his family in Malaysia after his release; his earliest release date will be sometime in or after June 2028.

 Cheong's new lawyer Louis Joseph (who replaced M Ravi in April 2015) stated to reporters that the outcome in Cheong's case might also happen in some other future cases of re-sentencing, as he commented that presently, most of the drug traffickers on death row in Singapore did the crime out of stupidity and desperation and were merely runners for the real kingpins who do not dare to come to Singapore to face execution.
 As the drug mules caught were more willing to give information about their bosses and confess in view of the increased chance to not face death, there was a speculated likelihood that very few drug traffickers could get the death penalty.

 Still, the outcome was quite bittersweet for Cheong’s then 59-year-old father, who feared that given his ailing health (due to diabetes and high blood pressure) and advanced age, he would not live long enough to have a chance to see his son regaining his freedom again, though some of the activists, who were concerned for his welfare, tried to console him.
 He also felt his son did not deserve to be jailed since he was innocent and was lured into doing the deed.
 Cheong also wrote letters in Chinese to both the High Court and the Malaysian embassy in Singapore about his feelings of injustice over the fact that he had to be in jail for a long time over a small mistake he committed due to Lau De misleading him into doing so.

 Rachel Zeng, one of the anti-death penalty activists, expressed that she and the other activists were in relief that Cheong was finally spared the gallows after the efforts they made to appeal for mercy on his life.
-However, she said on the side note that on the same day, she also attended the court hearing of two Malaysians Micheal Anak Garing and Tony Anak Imba, who were charged with committing a murder during an armed robbery, and felt saddened when the High Court judge Choo Han Teck, who was coincidentally the same judge that commuted the death sentences of Cheong and Pang, sentenced one of the defendants, Micheal, to death while sentencing Tony to life imprisonment and 24 strokes of the cane.
+However, she said on the side note that on the same day, she also attended the court hearing of two Malaysians Micheal Anak Garing and Tony Anak Imba, who were charged with robbing and murdering an Indian worker, and felt saddened when the High Court judge Choo Han Teck, who was coincidentally the same judge that commuted the death sentences of Cheong and Pang, sentenced one of the defendants, Micheal, to death while sentencing Tony to life imprisonment and 24 strokes of the cane.